CMS 13 and 12 Graph comparison

 }

-}Retrieve only default content (no variations):
+}The following query retrieves default content only (no variations):

 query GetOnlyDefaultContent {